jeremylynch83/drjeremylynch/master.md

 Endovascular embolisation of aneurysms is normally performed successfully without complication, but all medical treatments carry the potential for risk.

 Recovery is usually relatively rapid after endovascular treatment.
 Patients typically spend one night in hospital for monitoring and are discharged the day after.
 The site of arterial entry in the wrist or groin might be sore for a few days when it heals.
-Rarele there are minor side effects like oozing or bleeding from these sites.
+Rarely there are minor side effects like oozing or bleeding from these sites.
 Applying pressure usually stops this.
 A small, typically temporary bruise may also form.
 Occasionally the patient might experience headaches that typically settle over days to weeks.

 Serious but rare risks include a 5% chance of stroke from the procedure due to aneurysm rupture or blood vessel occlusion, causing potential limb weakness, speech or vision difficulty which could be temporary or permanent.
 A very rare 1% risk of a severe brain injury leading to death exists.
 There is a small chance of vessel damage in the groin or wrist from the catheter entry necessitating surgery.